cfpb/hmda-frontend/src/documentation/markdown/2022/data-browser-graphs-faq.md

 ## How can I sort the quarterly filer list?

-By default the quarterly filer list is sorted primarily by Agency (descending) with a secondary sort by Institution (descending).
-The sort order is reflected in the order of the field labels shown above the table.
-The sort direction of each field is indicated by the associated arrow icon, with an up arrow meaning an `ascending` sort and a down arrow meaning a `descending` sort.
+By default, the quarterly filer list is sorted alphabetically by Agency and Institution, respectively.
+The sort order is reflected in the direction of the arrow adjacent to the field name.
+An up arrow indicates an ascending sort (e.g. A to Z, least to highest) and a down arrow indicates the opposite (e.g. Z to A, highest to least).
 <br/>
 <img alt='Sort Order' className='widthOriginal' src='https://raw.githubusercontent.com/cfpb/hmda-frontend/1485-homepage-redesign/src/documentation/markdown/images/graphs/sort-1-order.png'>